Nebula-Software-Systems/wontbreak/docs/strategies/retry/retry.md

 Let's assume that _baseRetryDelayInSeconds_ is 1.

-When we try the request for the first time, and it fails, the next retry will happen after 2 seconds (next_retry_attempt = 2)
+When we try the request for the second time, and it fails, the next retry will happen after 3 seconds (next_retry_attempt = 3)

-> [!NOTE]
-> We count the first request attempt as a retry.

 #### Linear With Jitter